History of the Toronto Transit Commission: Since 1998

+In December 2025, Line 6 Finch West opened, becoming the first new transit line in Toronto since 2002.
+In February 2026, Line 5 Eglinton opened.

 The TTC continues to be the sole provider of public transit within the City of Toronto, as well as operating contracted services into the neighbouring York Region.
 Regional commuter service (both bus and rail) is operated by GO Transit, the vast majority of which goes to downtown Toronto's Union Station.
 Connection buses of the Mississauga, Brampton, York Region, and Durham Region transit systems enter Toronto at various points.

 TTC chairs and chief general managers

 From 1989, the chair of the TTC was a member of Metro Toronto Council.
-After 1997, the chair was a member of Toronto Council.
+After amalgamation in 1997, the chair is a member of Toronto Council.